australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

 our understanding of how each work was created can be advanced through more focused research -- why didn't Cézanne use optics?

-![A basket of fruit Description automatically generated with low confidence](./media/image1.png){width="5.390259186351706in" height="4.153846237970254in"}

-Fig. 1: Caravaggio's *Basket of Fruit* 1597/1600.

-Source: Google Arts & Culture, reproduced under a creative commons license.
+![Caravaggio's *Basket of Fruit* 1597/1600.
+Source: Google Arts & Culture, reproduced under a creative commons license.](./media/fig1-fruit.png)

-![A painting of pumpkins Description automatically generated with low confidence](./media/image2.png){width="5.44021106736658in" height="3.815384951881015in"}

-Fig. 2: Cézanne's *Apples* 1878-79.\
-Source: Google Arts & Culture, reproduced under a creative commons license.
+![Cézanne's *Apples* 1878-79.
+Source: Google Arts & Culture, reproduced under a creative commons license.](./media/fig2-apples.png)

 This kind of enquiry allows us to better understand why artists deploy different techniques and media: Cézanne's decision to "eyeball" a